Thrum Quickstart Guide

 Working with Multiple Worktrees

 Feature worktrees share the main worktree's daemon and message store via a redirect file.
-Use thrum setup to configure a feature worktree:
+Use thrum worktree create (alias: thrum worktree setup) to create and configure a feature worktree in one step:

 cd ~/project-features/auth